 To be eligible to undertake the on-site delivery mode option, you must be currently working in the industry and have a minimum of five years work experience.

 Where and how can I study?

-The course is available at the Broadmeadows campus in a blended delivery model.
+The course is delivered at our Broadmeadows campus, in a blended delivery model.

-The on-site delivery mode is delivered in a flexible way that suits your work, we will come to your work site and assess you there while you are working.
-The delivery is designed to fit in with a modern working environment.
-If there are areas of work you have not undertaken you may be required to attend workshops at the Broadmeadows campus, these workshops are also designed to work around your work schedule with many of the dates set around the industry RDO calendar.
+The on-site delivery mode is delivered in a flexible way that suits your work.
+We come to your work site and assess you there, while you are working.
+This delivery is designed to fit in with a modern working environment.
+If there are areas of work you have not undertaken, you may be required to attend workshops at the Broadmeadows campus.
+These workshops are designed to suit your work schedule, with many of the dates set around the industry RDO calendar.